What Solar Energy Generator Can Power Your Own House In The Midwest?

 Why Most “Solar Generators” Fall Short

 Many products marketed as solar generators create unrealistic expectations.
-They often claim to power a house, but in practice:

-• They only support partial loads
+• Only support partial home loads

-• They drain quickly under heavy usage
+• Drain quickly under heavy usage

 The Smarter Approach: Solar + Storage Systems